Gertrud Schubart-Fikentscher: Under National Socialism

 She received her doctorate from the same university.
 Her doctoral supervisor was Ernst Heymann (whose entry in the Neue Deutsche Biographie she would subsequently contribute).
 Her dissertation was based on a study of the Brünner Schöffenbuch from which she had distilled a study of marriage law in the medieval period.
-She analysed the Roman Law basis for the medieval legal context and drew conclusions on the legal status of women as this had evolved in the empire by and during the medieval period.
+She analysed the Roman Law basis for the medieval legal context and drew conclusions on the legal status of women as this had evolved in the Holy Roman Empire by and during the medieval period.
 Had she been pursuing a conventional academic career, her doctorate would have been followed a few years later by her Habilitation (higher academic degree).
 However, in January 1933 the Hitler government had taken power; they lost no time in transforming the country into a one- party dictatorship.
 There is no indication that Schubart-Fikentscher had been politically engaged up to this point, but sources nevertheless state that "on account of her political convictions" she was refused the opportunity to progress to a Habilitation degree.

 Schubart-Fikentscher was nevertheless able to remain academically engaged.
 From 1935 she worked as a research assistant for the ambitious and scholarly Monumenta Germaniae Historica historical resources project, with which her doctoral supervisor Ernst Heymann was closely involved, and through which, that same year, her own doctoral dissertation was published in book form.
 Between 1935 and 1941 she established and led a working group in order to gather and catalogue "Bibliographical evidence on the legal status of women in the German Empire and Austria".
 Although she was closely involved with Berlin University, both on account of her work and through her husband, she appears to have been employed on a free-lance basis during this period.
 Between 1938 and 1940 she undertook research into "the development of German city privileges in East Europe".
 The resulting book, for which she received a prize from the Royal Prussian Academy of Arts and Sciences, was published in 1942 and became, according to at least one source, a "standard work" on the topic.
 Despite Schubart-Fikentscher's subsequent academic distinctions in the German Democratic Republic (1949-1989), it would remain banned there, however.